 UV light therapy uses a specific spectrum of light to treat common skin challenges safely.
 Ultraviolet (UV) light can be harnessed into a treatment called phototherapy.
-Sunflower Dermatology offers advanced UV light therapy using narrowband ultraviolet light (UVB) under the care of their board-certified dermatologists.
+Epiphany Dermatology offers advanced UV light therapy using narrowband ultraviolet light (UVB) under the care of their board-certified dermatologists.

 How does UV Light Therapy work?